kipcool/OmegaWiki/README.md

-WikiLexicalData	{#mainpage}
+OmegaWiki
 ===============

-\warning This is a work in progress...
+OmegaWiki works as a MediaWiki extension to allow for storing multilingual linguistic data in a structured database.

-The WikiLexicalData extension currently consist of the WikiLexicalData framework and OmegaWiki, the current main (only) application using the WikiLexical framework.
+Read more at www.omegawiki.org

-Besides these it also contains some tools and applications ( most of which are outdated ).
+Besides these it also contains some tools and applications and an API.

 Subdirectories
 --------------